HerryTech/PowerBI-Projects/Blinkit_Sales/README.md

 - Analyze total sales and average outlet performance.
 - Evaluate product category sales and fat content influence.
 - Understand sales by outlet type, size, and location tier.

-Present results in a clear, interactive, and visually engaging dashboard.
+- Present results in a clear, interactive, and visually engaging dashboard.

-Project Structure
+### Project Structure
-data – Sales and outlet data (CSV or Excel format)

-report – Power BI report file (PBIX)
+`data` – Sales and outlet data (CSV or Excel format) `report` – Power BI report file (PBIX)

-assets – Dashboard screenshot image
+`assets` – Dashboard screenshot image

-Key Dashboard Insights
+### Key Dashboard Insights
-Total Sales: $1.20M across all outlets

-Outlet Establishment Trend: Peaks in 2018 ($205K), with stable performance in recent years

-Fat Content Sales:

-Low Fat: $425.36K

-Regular: $776.32K

-Top-Selling Item Types:

-Fruits & Vegetables: $0.18M

-Snack Foods: $0.18M

-Household Supplies: $0.14M

-Sales by Outlet Size:

-Medium: $507.90K

-Small: $248.99K

-High: $444.79K

-Sales by Location Tier:

-Tier 3: $472.13K

-Tier 2: $393.15K

-Tier 1: $336.40K

-Outlet Types:
+- Total sales across all outlets amount to $1.20 million, with Fruits & Vegetables and Snack Foods emerging as the highest-selling categories, each contributing $180K.
+- Products with regular fat content significantly outperform low-fat items, generating $776.32K in revenue.

-Supermarket Type1 leads with $786K in sales
+- Among outlet types, Supermarket Type 1 leads in performance with $786K in sales and the highest number of listed items (5,577).

-Other types range from $131K to $152K

-Average Sales per Outlet: 141K

-Average Rating: 3.9

-Total Items: 8,523
+- In terms of location, Tier 3 outlets contribute the most to total sales at $472.13K, while medium-sized outlets perform best among size categories with $507.90K in sales.
+- Sales peaked in 2018 at $205K but have since stabilized, reaching $131K in 2022.
+Customer feedback shows an average rating of 3.9 out of 5, and each outlet generates an average of $141K in sales.
 Tools Used
 Power BI Desktop